M-o-a-T/moat-kv/docs/source/code.rst

 client or for a runner daemon.

 TODO: There is no dependency resolution.
-Thus, while you can store Python modules in DistKV, there's no guarantee yet that they'll actually be loaded when your code loads.
+Thus, while you can store Python modules in DistKV, there's no guarantee yet that they'll actually be present when your code loads.